Euler Transformation of Polyhedral Complexes: Geometric Properties of the Euler Transformed Complex

 Every facet or polygon $f \in F$ with $p$ edges generates a Class \ref{3dETcls2} $3$-cell with $p+2$ polygons as facets.
 Note that this set includes the two copies of $f$ that are facets of mitered offset $3$-cells in $K$ which share $f$.
 We get two \emph{new} polygons from the Class \ref{3dETcls3} $3$-cells generated by each edge $e \in E$.
 The bound in \cref{eq:3dhFbd} now follows since the number of edges of any $f \in F$ is $\pi$. \end{proof}

-We point out that the bounds in \cref{eq:3dhVbd,eq:3dhEbd,eq:3dhFbd} are tight when $K$ is a uniform cell complex.
+We point out that the bounds in \cref{eq:3dhVbd,eq:3dhEbd,eq:3dhFbd} are tight when $K$ is a cell complex with same type of cells.
 For instance, if $K$ is a tetrahedral complex, these bounds are tight with $\nu=4, \pi=3$.
 If $K$ is a cubical complex, we get tight bounds with $\nu=8, \pi=4$.

 We now show that $\hK$ remains connected even if we do not add $3$-cells of Classes \ref{3dETcls3} and \ref{3dETcls4}.